offbynull/learn/Math/input/input.md

 Multiplicative Inverse / Multiplicative Reciprocal Property

 * `{kt} a \cdot \frac{1}{a} = \frac{1}{a} \cdot a = 1`

+## Order of Operations

+The `{bm} order of operations` are as follows:

+1. Brackets
+1. Exponents
+1. Division and Multiplication (evaluated left-to-right)
+1. Addition and Subtraction (evaluated left-to-right)

+These rules are often abbreviated as either...

+* `{bm} BEDMAS` - Brackets / Exponents / Division and Multiplication / Addition and Subtraction
+* `{bm} PEMDAS` - Parenthesis / Exponents / Multiplication and Division / Addition and Subtraction (can be remembered as Please Excuse My Dear Aunt Sally)

+Note that these 2 are essentially the same.
+Division and multiplication are swapped, but since division and multiplication are evaluated left-to-right in the same step, it makes no difference.

 # OpenStax Prealgebra Problems